Neidley/Neidley.github.io/_posts/2018-07-15-never-won-anything-like-this-before.md

 {:.center}
 <img src="/img/hackathon.png" alt="AngelHack 2018 Austin Grand Prize Certificate" style="width: 450px;"/>

-If I learned one thing from winning the Grand Prize at the first Hackathon I ever attended, it is this:
+What I learned:

+_My first hackathon I left early, before it started because I was too shy and didn't know anyone.
+That regret still sits like a pit in my stomach.
+But I swore I would let it motivate me._

+_And the second hackathon, our team won the grand prize!_

-_If you can't create a front-end or back-end website/app yet in a short period of time,_
+_This leads me to the first thing I learned: If you can't create a front-end or back-end website/app yet in a short period of time,_

-_scratch and claw to get a front-end and back-end developer in your team._
+_scratch and claw to get a front-end and back-end developer in your team.
+Preferable before you go, of course._

 I was lucky enough to meet Andrew through my bootcamp, a wiz with Angular 6+ and my software mentor.
 As luck would have it, he moved to Austin in the same week as becoming my mentor.
 Austin is my dream-job location.
 What great luck!

 We met Steven at the Hackathon, a recent Bootcamp grad and Cloud Solution Engineer at Oracle willing to implement back-end Express/MySQL for our idea.

-Which reminds me the second most important lesson for hackathon first-timers:
+Which reminds me the second lesson for hackathon first-timers:

-_You better bring the best idea ever._
+_Bring the best idea ever._

-_That means put some work into the idea.
+_Put some work into the idea.
 Bring some notes.
 If you can't talk about it, you don't know it well enough._

 Here was our idea:

 _Learn With Me offers coding-mentorship-as-a-service, curating the litany of fragmented coding resources into a comprehensive curriculum complete with one-on-one coaching at the fraction of the cost of traditional coding schools._

-A third realization through this experience:

-_I have so much more I want to learn._
+If you've never attended a hackathon,

 Don't let that keep you from attending a hackathon.

 You will struggle, but you will undoubtedly have something worthwile to contribute to a team if you prepare prior to attending the hackathon.

+Ask all the questions, be polite, smile, and introduce yourself to anyone and everyone.

 Take the leap.

-Ask all the questions, be polite, smile, and introduce yourself to anyone who can help you or who you can help.